 In this mental health and wellbeing mini-series post, Dr Louise Horsfall, a Senior Lecturer at the School of Biological Sciences, showcase the SolidariTEA initiative, which is a supportive, confidential and relaxed coffee morning for PhD students to discuss problems affecting their work or personal life…

 In any professional environment it can take courage to ask for help with the technical aspects of a project.
 When in higher education, work and life often seem to blend together, making it difficult to separate the two and get support for the non-technical aspects when needed.
-In an effort to provide the simplest of interventions – a meeting for all – I established SolidariTEA to confront the complex problem of student mental health and wellbeing.
+In an effort to provide the simplest of interventions – a meeting for all – I established SolidariTEA to confront the complex problem of student mental health and wellbeing, with the help from the Student Partnership Agreement funding.
 This is a fortnightly coffee morning for PhD students, with facilitated peer-support.
 It is a designated time and space for students to discuss difficulties outwith the technical aspects of their research with supportive staff and fellow students, where no one feels a burden because that’s what we have all chosen to ring-fence this time to do.

 We have some quite regular attendees, while others have turned up just the once.
 It’s a relaxed affair where we chat through the stresses and strains of life and work, and discuss our own coping mechanisms.
 Nobody attending is trained to help with mental health problems, so we make sure that numerous other sources of support are clearly signposted.
 Examples of regular discussion topics include career uncertainty, supervisory relationships, family and personal illness.
 These are worries that occur at some point to most people but talking through such issues with others is often a key part of recognising that, “it’s not just me”, and that “it’s maybe not such a big deal”.